russelldb/rabl/README.md

 1. Start your rabbitmq node(s).
 Rabl will try and connect as soon as it is started.
-If it can't connect the consumers will poll indefinitaly, with back-off (see config), while the producer will poll until it gives up and thereafter attempt a reconnect when it is called by Riak.
+If it can't connect the consumers will poll indefinitely, with back-off (see config), while the producer will poll until it gives up and thereafter attempt a reconnect when it is called by Riak.